Sahilkp4/EarningsTool/README.md

+This folder contains my quant trading stratagies and bots for earnings reports.
-This is a python stock trading bot that uses Alpaca and Finnhub API.
+The python stock trading bots use Alpaca and Finnhub API.